 What are the new softenings?
 There are two principal new exceptions which, if applicable, obviate the need for a new award process:

 • In cases of urgency and protection of life.
-The origin of this provision is obvious and is a natural complement to the provisions elsewhere in the Bill which allow direct awards in similar circumstances.
+The origin of this provision is obvious and is a natural complement to the provisions elsewhere in the Act which allow direct awards in similar circumstances.

 • Materialisation of a known risk.
 This softening is odd, complex and likely not to be useable in all but a narrow range of situations.